 At the same time: time measures as it is.
 James Brown, Isaac Hayes and Prince knew that.
 Iga Świątek, well, showed up.
 And wow(!), did she ever.
 She played it on the one, and she immediately undid favorite Simona Halep, among others.
 Rafael Nadal, on the other hand, went and stayed Rafa.
 Welcome to Roland Garros, as it stands in October.

-If you ever want to feel like you can randomly pick up a racket and get beat by someone who is actually world class, well, have I got the opponent for you.
+If you ever want to feel like you can randomly pick up a racket and be defeated by someone who is actually world class, well, have I got the opponent for you.
 Rafael Nadal treats other people the way those very other people treat their own lunch cafeterias: ah, well, this is what’s presented, and I will work my way through it, and ultimately, I will be satisfied.

 He laughs at the end result, and in this case, it’s justified: he delivered absolutely nothing worth having to Novak Djokovic in the final, a 6-0, 6-2, 7-5 result that gave Rafa a multitude of accomplishments and sent Djokovic home unduly upset, yet again.

 Here, now, is where Rafa sits: 100-2 at Roland Garros, in total; his thirteen Grand Slams there alone are one shy of Pete Sampras’ fourteen total, which was the men’s benchmark before Rafa and Roger Federer came along.